NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

     // if relName is equal to "RELATIONCAT" or "ATTRIBUTECAT"
     // return E_NOTPERMITTED;

-    // get the relation's open relation id using OpenRelTable::getRelId() method int relId = OpenRelTable::getRelId(relName);
+    // get the relation's rel-id using OpenRelTable::getRelId() method int relId = OpenRelTable::getRelId(relName);

     // if relation is not open in open relation table, return E_RELNOTOPEN